google-deepmind/deepmind-research/nowcasting/README.md

 public sector information licensed by the Met Office under the [Open Government Licence v3.0][open-govt-license].

+## Pseudocode
+The pseudocode is relased in the same cloud storage bucket as the datasets:
+`gs://dm-nowcasting-example-data/pseudocode.zip`.
+You can access it with e.g. a [gsutil](https://cloud.google.com/storage/docs/gsutil).

 ## Citation

 If you use this work, consider citing our paper: